 Systems-Drive-Behaviors putting a manager into a system that forces them to be accountable when you do not give them any authority over their work only leads to frustration, burnout, negative behaviors, and poor quality work.

 Manager: a person in a role in which he or she is held accountable not only for their own personal effectiveness but also for the output of others; and is accountable for building and sustaining an effective team of subordinates capable of producing those outputs, and for exercising effective leadership.
 (Jaques 1998)

-If we are to hold a Manager Accountable for the output of their subordinates they must have some control over who their subordinates are.
+If we are to hold Manager Accountable for the output of their team, they must have some control over who their teams’ are.

-Below are the 4 Minimum authorities that every manager must have in order to be an effective and trustworthy managerial leader.
+Below are the 4 Minimum authorities that every manager must have to be an effective and trustworthy managerial leader.

 - 1: Authority to reject a subordinate to fill a position

 - 2: Authority to deselect a subordinate after due process

 - 4: Authority to decide personal effectiveness appraisal and merit recognition

 1. Authority to reject a subordinate to fill a position.